 Alaska's constitution and statutes require each judge periodically to stand for retention at the general election.
 The lengths of terms vary with the judicial position, with all judges serving a shorter initial term, and longer terms after the first retention election.
-Statutes passed in 1975 require the Judicial Council to evaluate each judge standing for retention, and to make the results of the evaluations known to the public.
-The Council also recommends a "yes" or "no" vote on each judge to the voters, and publicizes its decisions.
+Statutes passed in 1975 require the Judicial Council to evaluate the performance of each judge standing for retention.
+The Council recommends a "retain" or "do not retain" vote on each judge to the voters, and widely publicizes its decisions.

 Appendix F contains the retention election history for current judges.
-A list of judges eligible to stand for retention in November of 2020 and 2022 is in Appendix G. A history of judges standing for retention from 1976 through 2018 is posted on the Council's website at www.ajc.state.ak.us.
+A list of judges eligible to stand for retention in November of 2022 and 2024 is in Appendix G. A history of judges standing for retention from 1976 through 2020 is posted on the Council's website at www.ajc.state.ak.us.

-2. 2018 Retention Evaluation Procedures
+2. 2020 Retention Evaluation